fiberliber/matrix-analysis/report.md

 In most cases, making a code open, and lisensin it as free software, allow teams lagging behind the technical leader, teams lagging behind the technical leader, quickly attract a community of enthusiasts to the development, if the project is interesting enough in itself, and if it is also [monetized](https://thenewstack.io/options-for-monetizing-your-open-source-project/), or when using the project code in many other projects (libraries, modules, scripts, etc.), additional motivation appears, helping not only to attract many interested humans, but also to get high-level professionals into contributors.

-Another difference, that in propietary model, cross-platform project wxpansion created by employees of some company, which depend on grow often hight paided staff count, but in opensource model, expansion can be maded and by core team, and by some other developers, or even companies, which interested in additional platforms support.
+Another difference, that in propietary model, cross-platform project expansion supplyed by employees of some company, which depend on grow often hight paided staff count, but in opensource model, expansion can be maded and by core team, and by some other developers, or even companies, which interested in additional platforms support.

 `element model proc:`